mythaxis/mythaxis.github.io/content/issue-31/Nighthawks.md

 Imogen’s first memory of me was when I came home from the lab, wrapped in a thermal blanket.
 She touched my face and said, “You look exactly like him.”
 But I would never be the same thing to Imogen as she was to me.
 Like a river dividing into two, my life had diverged.

 I wondered if Imogen finally decided to leave for the communities out in the Sierras.
-They’d had several fights about it.
+We've had several fights about it.
 Did she leave without telling me?
 She wouldn’t have left without Lang.

 ![Orbit-sml ><](images/Orbit.svg)